Two U.S. Marines killed in Arizona helicopter crash

 The Marines were flying an AH-1Z Viper helicopter as part of a weapons and tactics instructor course when the crash occurred late on Saturday, the Pentagon said.

 The cause of the crash is being investigated.
-The Pentagon said the identities of the deceased would not be released for 24 hours pending notification of next of kin.
+The Pentagon said the identities of the pilots would not be released for 24 hours pending notification of next of kin.

+The AH-1Z Viper, a twin-engine attack helicopter built by Textron Inc subsidiary Bell Helicopter, entered production in late 2010.
+The Marine Corps was to acquire a total of 189 of the aircraft, according to a March 7 news release.